rust-lang/rfcs/text/0000-standard-lazy-types.md

 ## Only thread-safe flavor

 It is possible to add only `sync` version of the types, as they are the most useful.
-However, this will be against zero cost abstractions spirit.
+However, this would be against zero cost abstractions spirit.
 Additionally, non thread-safe version is required to replace `thread_local!` macro without imposing synchronization.

 # Prior art